Back to sign in

 Create a list

 Tap + Create on the Group Expenses tab.
-Name it something friendly like Trip with Friends or Apartment rent.
+Name it something friendly like Trip with Friends or Apartment rent, and pick a currency (locked once the list is created — every expense in the list uses that currency).
 You can invite up to 10 friends by email right from the create dialog — they need an account on Split the List.

 2